retooth2/xenharmlib/doc/periodic_package.rst

    UpDownNote(E, 3, 12-EDO)

-Likewise if a scale is provided and the step difference is 5 each note of the scale will be transposed 5 scale steps in the resulting scale:
+Likewise, if a scale is provided and the step difference is 5 each note of the scale will be transposed 5 scale steps in the resulting scale:

 .. testcode::